Jacob-Hinton/ShootemDoods/ShootemDoods_STD.md

 **Pre-conditions**
 * The game is running
-* The player has chosen to start gameplay
+* The Player has chosen to start gameplay

 ___